Free Shipping For orders over $250 within Canada

 Silk yarns bundled up and sorted by color in a wall organizer

-We trust you’ve gained a deeper appreciation for silk, recognizing its significance not only as a fabric but also its rich cultural heritage spanning diverse traditions worldwide.
-Embracing the royal spirit, we extend an invitation to all Queens and Kings to delve further into silk’s captivating history by subscribing to our blog posts.
+We trust you’ve gained a deeper appreciation for silk, recognizing its significance not only as a fabric but also for its rich cultural heritage spanning diverse traditions worldwide.
+Moreover, embracing the royal spirit, we extend an invitation to all Queens and Kings to delve further into silk’s captivating history by subscribing to our blog posts.
 Stay connected with us on Instagram and Facebook for more insights and updates.
 Thank you for joining us on this journey, Queens (and Kings)!

 Related Posts